awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

    canonical_querystring += "&X-Amz-Signature=" + signature
    ```

-1. Create the URL for the request\.
+1. Create the URI for the request\.

    ```
    request_url = endpoint + canonical_uri + "?" + canonical_querystring
    ```

-You use the request URL with your WebSocket library to make the request to the Amazon Transcribe Medical service\.
+You use the request URI with your WebSocket library to make the request to the Amazon Transcribe Medical service\.

 ### Including WebSocket request headers<a name="websocket-headers-med"></a>

 The request to Amazon Transcribe Medical must include the following headers\.
 Typically these med headers are managed by your WebSocket client library\.

 ```
-Host: transcribestreaming.region.amazonaws.com:8443
+Host: transcribestreaming.us-west-2.amazonaws.com:8443
 Connection: Upgrade
 Upgrade: websocket
 Origin: request source